freezer333/cppwebify/posts/post2.md

 # Scenario 1:  C++ Program that gets input command-line arguments
 The simplest type of program to automate is a program that will accept all of it's input as command line arguments and dump it's output to stdout - so we'll start with this scenario.

-So - let's "imagine" primeieve works like this (actually, it basically already does!).
+So - let's "imagine" prime sieve works like this (actually, it basically already does!).
 To use the application, we might type:

 ```
 > primesieve 10